 It’s called Relationship Marketing and it’s where you focus on building and cultivating relationships.
 I know, you were hoping for some magic formula that would bring in tons of new clients and customers overnight, but the truth is, until you focus on the relationship and build up trust, you will struggle with finding and keeping clients.

 Let me tell you a little story to illustrate my point.

-Back in the fall of 2011 when I launched my eBook, I partnered with two different websites that each had a women centric focus.
+Back in the fall of 2011 when I launched my eBook, I partnered with two different websites that each had a women-centric focus.
 One had a large list consisting of 25,000 subscribers and the other a much smaller list consisting of just 2,000 subscribers.
-The same copy was was given to both sites and while I thought I would receive a ton of sales from the bigger list, only 2 sales were generated.
+The same copy was given to both sites and while I thought I would receive a ton of sales from the bigger list, only two sales were generated.
 However, the much smaller list rocked it, bringing in a ton of sales.

-What was the difference between the the two lists?
+What was the difference between the two lists?

 So how do you go about relationship marketing so that you can find more clients and make more money?

 Here are some tips to get you started:

 This should be such an easy step to achieve, yet so many individuals struggle with this, from not knowing how to interact on social media to troubles finding their voice via their blog posts.
 The key is to be yourself and let your uniqueness shine through.
 You may not think that people want to hear about your kids or love of cooking, but letting them in on the little details allows for them to connect with you on a more personal level.
 Of course, a big part of this is showing interest in what others are doing – so ask questions, get to know your audience and show that you care.

 Being helpful doesn’t have to take a lot of time, it can be as simple as making a referral or virtual introduction, answering a question, showing appreciation, listening or offering a word of kindness.
 There are moments in each and every day that you can make a positive impact on someone’s life – take the time to nurture these moments, your kindness and generosity will be remembered and ultimately paid forward.